-When using an Ethernet connection to communicate between the HMI and the PC and the communications does not seem to be working, the first area to check is the Ethernet status indicators located next to the 10/100 Base-T Ethernet Port on the front of the CM5-RHMI.
+When using an Ethernet connection to communicate between the HMI and the PC and the communications does not seem to be working, the first area to check is the Ethernet status indicators located next to the 10/100 Base-T Ethernet Port on the rear of the panel.
 The Link Status LED must be displaying a steady or blinking green.